 Old age has made you soft, whispered the voice in the same condescending tone.
 I liked you better when you made the world bleed and called it tears.

 Are you not ashamed of what you’ve become? the voice asked wonderingly.
 I am.
-Ypse was right.
-You’re trapped in a cage.
-Inside a box.
 You ran when you should have fought.
 Now you weep.
+Every night you weep.
 Wheezing laughter, soft.
 What’s the point?
-The Dark One’s cold lifeless cunt will swallow you whole when you die.
+The Dark One’s cold, lifeless cunt will swallow you whole when you die.
 Your soul belongs to the Abyss.
 Only to the Abyss.
 What is madness compared to what will come after?

 You can’t ignore me forever, muttered the voice.
 One day soon you’ll see the truth in what I’ve said.

 Never, Asbjörn told it and regretted it almost immediately.
 By responding he had lost, and he did not need the voice’s self-satisfied laughter rattling through his head to tell him that.
 Past skirmishes had taught him silence was the only way to win their little battles.

 He secured his shortsword on his sash and exited the room, using his sheathed longsword as a walking stick.
 With every other step down the torch-lit corridor, the wooden sheath knocked against the floor, adding an odd note of contrast to the din of the bells.
 He focused on the hollow sound, using it to better weather the torment at his sides.